 Of course, it also depends on the winter sun hours in your area.
 If, like me, you live in America’s Finest City (San Diego), you have more winter sun hours than just about anyone in the US.
 That means you can use a much smaller solar panel (30 watts is what I chose) as well as a smaller battery (20 Ah in my case.)

-I put those together in an enclosure with the packet forwarder, a smaller cell backhaul (IBR200 instead of the 650C I’ve used before), the same charge controller I’ve used, and had a tidy little package.
+I put those together in an enclosure with the packet forwarder, a smaller cell backhaul (IBR200 instead of the 650C I’ve used before, many off gridders are now using a Spitz), the same charge controller I’ve used, and had a tidy little package.

 Still, you’re left with mounting the thing, which can be a real bear.
 The solution I came up with was inspired by something I saw over at MP Antenna, plus the fact that I love to hand bend metal.